robertistok/personal-website/content/posts/whats-my-story.md

 ### Final thoughts

 Want to know more about me?
-Don't be shy and reach out to me on any of the socials listed down below.
+Don't be shy and reach out to me on any of the socials listed on the homepage.
 I am always up for interesting discussions!

 Thanks for reading! 🙏